Skip to main content

 This popular Whirlpool gas range is loaded with bells and whistles, from the two SpeedHeat Burners and set-and-forget Sabbath mode to its built-in broiler drawer and frozen-bake technology.

-Its cast-iron grates span the full area of the cooktop, so it’s easy to keep all your favorite pots and pans right where you need them.
-It’s got a porcelain enamel surface and a smooth oven floor for quick, easy cleaning, and you can set it for things like a delayed start or lock the controls while your food’s cooking.
+Its cast-iron grates span the entire cooktop, so it’s easy to keep all your favorite pots and pans right where you need them.
+It’s got a porcelain-enamel surface and a smooth oven floor for quick, easy cleaning, and you can set it for a delayed start or lock the controls while your food’s cooking.

 Pros